-Where, by the terms of these land development regulations or other applicable regulations or ordinances of the City Council, provision is made for insuring to the City Council that the public improvements required will be constructed as required, the following procedures and regulations shall govern.
-Before any building permit is issued in such situation, the City Council shall require the applicant to present satisfactory evidence that full provision has been made for public improvements, including, but not limited to, utility lines, sanitary sewers, storm sewers, construction or reconstruction of streets or alleys, streets signs, and traffic devices or signals.
-Where such public improvements are to be constructed by the applicant in accordance with the applicant's permit, the City Council shall require security satisfactory to the City Council in the form of:
+Where, by the terms of these land development regulations or other applicable regulations or ordinances of the Board of County Commissioners, provision is made for ensuring to the Board of County Commissioners that the public improvements required will be constructed as required, the following procedures and regulations shall govern.
+Before any building permit is issued in such situation, the Board of County Commissioners shall require the applicant to present satisfactory evidence that full provision has been made for public improvements, including, but not limited to, utility lines, sanitary sewers, storm sewers, construction or reconstruction of streets or alleys, streets signs, and traffic devices or signals.
+Where such public improvements are to be constructed by the applicant in accordance with the applicant's permit, the Board of County Commissioners shall require security satisfactory to the Board of County Commissioners in the form of:

-- 1. A deposit in cash or cashier's check or - 2.
+- 1. A deposit in cash or cashier's check; or - 2.
 A performance and payment bond in the amount of one hundred ten percent (110%) of the estimated cost of such improvements.

-The purpose of this requirement is to insure to the City Council that the public improvements required will be properly and timely completed and paid for.
-The form of any such bond or sureties thereon shall be subject to the approval of the City Attorney for the City Council as to form and correctness prior to the issuance of any building permit.
+The purpose of this requirement is to ensure to the Board of County Commissioners that the public improvements required will be properly and timely completed.
+The form of any such bond or sureties thereon shall be subject to the approval of the County Attorney as to form and correctness prior to the issuance of any building permit.

-SECTION 14.6 SPECIAL PERMITS FOR BULKHEADS, DOCKS, AND SIMILAR STRUCTURES
+SECTION 14.6 SPECIAL PERMITS FOR BULKHEADS, DOCKS, AND SIMILAR STRUCTURES TO BE LOCATED ON PERENNIAL RIVERS

-No bulkhead, dock, pier, wharf, or similar structure shall be erected or expanded without first obtaining a special permit from the City Council.
-Proposals to erect or expand such structures shall be submitted in writing to the Land Development Regulation Administrator together with the payment of reasonable fees as the City Council may determine through action in setting fees as set out in Article 1 of these land development regulations.
-The Land Development Regulation Administrator shall forward the request to the Planning and Zoning Board for review.
-The Planning and Zoning Board shall handle such matters in a public session as part of a previously prepared agenda, however, no public notice and hearing is required.
-The Planning and Zoning Board shall submit its report and recommendations to the City Council.
+No bulkhead, dock, pier, wharf or similar structure to be located on perennial rivers of the County shall be erected or expanded without first obtaining a special permit from the Board of County Commissioners.
+Bulkheads, docks and similar structures to be located on lakes and ponds shall be exempt from the requirements of this Section, but shall require a building permit from the Land Development Regulation Administrator.
+Proposals to erect or expand such structures shall be submitted in writing to the Land Development Regulation Administrator together with the payment of reasonable fees as the Board of County Commissioners may determine through action in setting fees as set out in Article 1 of these land development regulations.
+The Land Development Regulation Administrator shall forward the request to the Planning and Zoning Board for review and shall erect a sign advertising the permit request on a prominent position on said land.
+The Planning and Zoning Board shall hold a public hearing in accordance with Article 13 of these land development regulations.
+The Planning and Zoning Board shall submit its report and recommendations to the Board of County Commissioners.
+The Planning and Zoning Board report and recommendations shall be advisory only and not binding upon the Board of County Commissioners.

-Within a reasonable time after receiving the Planning and Zoning Board report and recommendations, the City Council shall take final action by either approving, approving with conditions, or denying the request.
-No public notice and hearing is required, but such matters shall be handled in a public session as part of a previously prepared agenda.
-Such matters shall be a public record, and approval with conditions, or denial shall require formal action by the City Council.
-Appeals from decisions of the City Council shall be heard as set out in Article 12 of these land development regulations.
+Within a reasonable time after receiving the Planning and Zoning Board report and recommendations, the Board of County Commissioners shall hold a public hearing in accordance with Article 13 of the land development regulations.
+At the hearing, any person may appear in person or by agent.
+The Board of County Commissioners shall take final action on the permit request by either approving, approving with conditions or denying the permit request.
+Appeals from decisions of the Board of County Commissioners shall be heard as set out in Article 12 of these land development regulations.

-If State or Federal permission is required for the erection of any such bulkhead, dock, pier, wharf, or similar structure, such permission shall be presented in writing to the Land Development Regulation Administrator prior to the issuance of any building permit for the bulkhead, dock, pier, wharf, or similar structure.
+If State or Federal permission is required for the erection of any such bulkhead, dock, pier, wharf, or similar structure, such permission shall be presented in writing to the Land Development Regulation Administrator prior to the issuance of any building permit for the bulkhead, dock, pier, wharf or similar structure.